 - The first video with the two Lindy rings, the one on the left is yellow gold, white sapphires.
 The one on the right is all diamond.

-- In the 2nd video with the stones side by side, the one on the left is diamond, the one in the middle is moissanite, the one on the left is white sapphire.
+- In the 2nd video with the stones side by side, the one on the left is diamond, the one in the middle is moissanite, the one on the right is white sapphire.
 Keep scrolling to read more about diamonds and moissanite below.

 Diamonds are the most au courant traditional engagement ring choice, symbolizing an enduring, unbreakable love, strength and stability.
 A diamond is a no nonsense stone, requiring little maintenance to keep it’s rainbow-like sparkle - it is also much more expensive than it's white stone counterparts.
 In my designs, the client is the one who chooses the center stone (the most expensive part of the ring) based on their preferences and budget.
 The quality/color/price of a diamond varies greatly, and each stone is priced according to it’s specific characterizations.
 I typically give the client several stone options and then match the quality/color of the outside stones to the chosen center.

 - Helpful Hint: Save money by using a smaller center stone.
 In this photo, compare a 1 carat size (white sapphire ring) to a .8 carat (all diamonds) center Gatsby ring.
 Using the slightly smaller center stone saved this client thousands of dollars over a 1 carat diamond ring, without changing the overall look.